Do you want to know how to determine your peak ovulation day to maximize your fertility?

 - The day you bleed is cycle day # 1

-- This starts the follicular phase of your menstrual cycle
+- Day 1 starts the follicular phase of your menstrual cycle

-- Your body grows one dominant follicle which contains the egg to be released
+- During the follicular phase, your ovary begins to grows one dominant follicle which contains the egg that will be ovulated/released

-- The LH surge then occurs, triggering ovulation ~36 hours later
+- The LH surge occurs once the follicle is big enough, triggering ovulation ~36 hours later

 - This is the most fertile day of your cycle

-- After ovulation, you are in the luteal phase of your menstrual cycle
+- After ovulation, you start the luteal phase of your menstrual cycle

 A Simple Peak Ovulation Calculator (For Natural Family Planning)